strauchlab/scaffold_design/data/README.md

-stability scores will be added here upon publication
+stability and Rosetta scores will be added here upon publication